D3lux3/ReaktorBirdnest/README.md

 ### Docker-compose

-The docker-compose file has been setup to be ready to go for local testing with all the ENV's already setup.
+The docker-compose file has been set up to be ready to go for local testing with all the ENVs already set up.

 Run this command in the project root: